 Beyond the Gap: The Potential for a New Civilisation

-The good news is that the lifespan of these interim world orders will likely be a short one.
-The durations of successive world orders appear to be shortening; the Great Powers system lasted a century, the Cold War order lasted c.50 years and the Pax Americana of the Post-Soviet era is currently in its 16th year.
-Unless a new world order manages to resolve all of the problematic ‘certainties’ facing the world, its lifespan is likely to be shorter still, eventually paving the way for a world order that does, and ushers in a new civilisation as a result.
+The good news is that the lifespan of these interim world orders will likely be short.
+The durations of successive world orders appear to be shortening; the Great Powers system lasted a century, the Cold War order lasted c.50 years and the ‘Pax Americana’ of the Post-Soviet era is currently in its 26th year.
+Unless a new world order manages to resolve all of the problematic ‘certainties’ facing the world, its lifespan is likely to be shorter still, eventually paving the way for a more sustainable world order that does.

 Conclusion: Preparing for the New World Order

 It is clear that the world is currently at an inflection point in history.
-The order that has defined our lives is in the throes of coming to an end and the world faces a period of increasing uncertainty, risk and instability.
-In the last US election, Americans may have chosen to end the world order and the Trump Administration stands as the arbiter of whether it does so in a dramatic fashion or finds a way to transition more smoothly to the next order.
-Previous changes of the world order suggest that the shifts are often accompanied by large scale violence.
+The order that has defined our lives is drawing to a close and the world faces a period of increasing uncertainty, risk and instability.
+In the last US presidential election, large parts of America appears to have voted for the end of the world order and the Trump Administration today stands as the arbiter of whether this occurs in a dramatic fashion or in a smoother transition to the next order (or conforms to the power of the current system and fails to grasp the nature of the transition needed, making instead an effort to enhance America a little, thereby leaving the problem to future leaders).
+Previous changes suggest that the transition between world orders are often accompanied by large scale violence.
 In today’s highly globalised world, this would raise the prospect of a world war, and with weapons of mass destruction available, this has the potential for catastrophic consequences.
-One of three potential scenarios examined in this paper point to a more stable situation for now where the US strengthens itself under the dramatic facade of a threatening president but makes measured and careful changes to today’s world order.
-This scenario leaves the task to the next leadership to be more aspirational in its vision and determination to work with others to solve the world’s issues rather than just the issues of a nation at the expense of the rest.
+One of three potential scenarios of US conduct examined in this paper point to a more stable situation where the US, underneath the dramatic facade of the president’s rhetoric, makes measured and careful geopolitical changes.
+This scenario, the least destructive of the three painted, leaves to the country’s next leadership the task of aspirational vision and the determination to work with others to solve the world’s issues, rather than enhancing a nation at the expense of the rest.